marcermarc/DockerSteam/README.md

 # Steam
 This repository contains my docker images for games available at steam.

-Avalible at the moment:
+Avalible are at the moment this games:
+* Garry's Mod

+Following base-images are avalible:
 * steamcmd
-* garraysmod